OpenMoonRay/openmoonray-docs/docs/moonray/maps/NoiseMap.md

         default: 1.0

-        <p class=jekyll-theme-minimal scene-class-attr-comment">Number of octaves of noise to add together for the final result</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">Number of octaves of noise to add together for the final result</p>

     <h3>noise_type</h3>